ABCo-Src/ABPaint/docs/design.md

 2. Defines custom rendering logic to "draw" them into the final displayed document.
 3. Define custom interaction logic to customize how user interaction can be performed, and how it affects the properties and element.

 All elements have the following base properties attached to them.
-Different elements can implement these in different ways, some may be auto-calculated, some may be controlled by the user, some may be stored when the element gets serialized (saved to a file/clipboard), that all depends on the type of element:
+Different elements can implement these in different ways, some may be auto-calculated, some may be controlled by the user, some may be stored when the element gets serialized (saved to a file/clipboard), that all depends on the type of element.

+The first set of properties are the "basic properties", these may be neded:

 - `OffsetX` (double)
 - `OffsetY` (double)
 - `TotalWidth` (double)
 - `TotalHeight` (double)
 - `BoundingBox` (ElementBounds)
-- `HasRotation` (double)
 - `Rotation` (int)

 The `OffsetX` and `OffsetY` is the offset where the element is positioned on the document.